 Sharing is caring—especially in college.
 Here are a few ways to split expenses and share bills (without the undesired awkwardness).

 Split the cost for experiences

 Just found out your favorite band is playing a few towns away and convinced your friends to be spontaneous groupies with you?
-Simply split the cost of the gas and snacks for the road without the hassle of ATMs and keep track of who paid or still owes within your Zelle activity feed.
-Then get back to your car karaoke performance and make some memories.
+Simply split2 the cost of the gas and snacks for the road, without the hassle of the ATM.
+And keep track of who paid and still owes within your Zelle® activity feed.
+Then, get back to your car karaoke performance and make some memories.

 Spot your friend

 We all have that one friend.
-The person who forgets their wallet or worse yet, loses their credit card.
-If you regularly offer to cover their late night coffee or share of pizza, it adds up.
-Luckily, it’s easy to get your money back.
-You can use Zelle to request even the smallest expenses, like the $2.50 they owe you for that midnight espresso shot.
+The person who always forgets their wallet or worse, loses their credit card.
+If you regularly offer to cover their late-night coffee or share of pizza, it adds up.
+Luckily, it’s easy for them to pay you back.
+You can use Zelle® to request even the smallest expenses, like the $2.50 they owe you for that late-night espresso shot.

 Split groceries and utilities

-Luckily, all six housemates don’t need to write separate checks or make trips to the ATM.
-If you’re the ‘Head Rent Payer,’ you can easily receive money from your roommates using Zelle.
-It’s also easy to request everyone’s share of water, electric or internet.
+Luckily, all six roommates don’t need to write separate checks or make trips to the ATM.
+If you’re the ‘Head Rent Payer,’ you can easily receive money from your roommates using Zelle®, regardless of where they bank.
+It’s also easy to request everyone’s share of the water, electric, or internet bill.
 No wads of cash necessary.

-Back-to-school costs and monthly expenses during college quickly add up.
-Fortunately, you can use Zelle to split expenses with your roommates and friends.
+Back-to-school costs and bills during college can quickly become overwhelming.
+Fortunately, you can use Zelle® to easily keep track of and split expenses with your roommates and friends.